Antonio Cesti: Biography

+He was baptised Pietro Cesti at Arezzo on 5 August 1623.
+Claims that he studied with Giacomo Carissimi "appear to be groundless".

-He was born at Arezzo, and studied with various local musicians.
-In 1637 he joined the Order of Friars Minor, or Franciscans, a Roman Catholic religious group founded by Francis of Assisi.
+In 1637 he joined the Order of Friars Minor, or Franciscans, a Roman Catholic religious group founded by Francis of Assisi, and took the name Antonio.
+(He has also been referred to as 'Marc' Antonio', but this is incorrect.)
 While he was in Volterra he turned more toward secular music, perhaps due to the patronage and influence of the powerful Medici family.
 Here he also came in contact with Salvator Rosa, who wrote libretti for a number of Cesti's cantatas.
-By 1650 Cesti's calling as a Franciscan friar and his success as a singer and composer for operas was coming into conflict, and he was officially reprimanded.
+By 1650 Cesti's calling as a Franciscan friar and his success as a singer and composer for operas were coming into conflict, and he was officially reprimanded.

 In 1652 he became a member of the court at Innsbruck of Ferdinand Charles, Archduke of Austria.

+One of his Innsbruck residences was the still existing Cesti House in Pfarrgasse 5.

 After holding a post somewhere in Florence as maestro di cappella, he entered the papal chapel in 1660.
-In 1666 he became Vice-Kapellmeister at Vienna, and died at Venice in 1669.
+In 1666 he became Vice-Kapellmeister at Vienna, and died at Florence in 1669.